-For frictionless spherical particles, the isostatic condition is found to hold exactly at the jamming transition [1]; at jamming the system is marginally stable - the average contact number at jamming $z_J$ satisfies

-$z_J = z{\rm iso}$ and removing one contact causes the system to go unstable [23, 24].
-However if the particle shape is infinitesmally perturbed from sphericity, the isostatic value of z would necessarily jump discontinuously from 2d to $2d_f$ , since even an infinitesmal perturbation will change the rotational symmetry of the particle.
-However it seems unlikely that such an infinitesmal perturbation from sphericity should result in a discontinuous structural change in the state of the system at jamming. with an accompanying discontinuous change in either the jamming $\phi_I$ or the number of particle contacts $z_I$ .
-Numerical simulations and experiments have confirmed that mechanically stable configurations of ellipsoids in 3D [3- 6, 8, 9, and ellipses in 2D [6, 9, 10], are in general hypostatic at jamming with $z_J < z{iso}$ , but with $z_J$ approaching $z{iso}$ as the particles get increasingly elongated.
-Spherocylinders and cut spheres in 3D are similarly hypostatic at jamming, but seem to remain so even as the aspect ratio gets very large [11, 12].
+For frictionless spherical particles, the isostatic condition is found to hold exactly at the jamming transition [1]; at jamming the system is marginally stable: the average contact number at jamming $z_J$ satisfies $z_J = z{iso}$ and removing one contact causes the system to go unstable [25,26].
+However, if the particle shape is infinitesimally perturbed from sphericity, the isostatic value of z would necessarily jump discontinuously from 2d to $2d_f$ since even an infinitesimal perturbation will change the rotational symmetry of the particle.
+However, it seems unlikely that such an infinitesimal perturbation from sphericity should result in a discontinuous structural change in the state of the system at jamming, with an accompanying discontinuous change in either the jamming $\phi_J$ or the number of particle contacts $z_J$ .
+Numerical simulations and experiments have confirmed that mechanically stable configurations of ellipsoids in 3D [3-6,8,9], and ellipses in 2D [6,9,10], are in general hypostatic at jamming with $z_J < z{iso}$ , but with $z_J$ approaching $z{iso}$ as the particles get increasingly elongated.
+Spherocylinders and cut spheres in 3D are similarly hypostatic at jamming, but seem to remain so even as the aspect ratio gets very large [11,12], and one study of 2D spherocylinders [13] suggests that they may remain hypostatic as well.

 Donev et al. [6] proposed that the difference $z{iso} - z_J$ at jamming results from modes of the system that are unconstrained to quadratic order in the expansion of the elastic energy in small particle displacements, and that such modes primarily involve rotations of the particles; such modes were proposed to increase the energy at quartic order, hence enforcing mechanical stability of the system.
 Detailed analyses of the eigenmodes of the dynamical matrix of systems of ellipses and prolate ellipsoids near jamming [8-10] support this scenario.
-In this work we perform a similar analysis of the dynamical matrix for spherocylinders in 2D.
-We will find that 2D spherocylinders are similarly hypostatic at jamming, but that as the aspect ratio increases and particles get increasingly elongated, $z_J$ has a peak near the peak value of $\phi_J$ and then decreases, as opposed to approaching $z{iso}$ as was found for ellipses and ellipsoids.
-For moderately elongated spherocylinders we will find that the unconstrained (to quadratic order) modes are sliding modes, consisting primarily of translations of isolated particles along the spherocylinder axis, rather than rotations.
+In this work, we perform a similar analysis of the dynamical matrix for spherocylinders in 2D.
+We will find that 2D spherocylinders are similarly hypostatic at jamming, but that as the aspect ratio increases and particles get increasingly elongated, $z_I$ has a peak near the peak value of $\phi_J$ and then decreases, as opposed to approaching $z{iso}$ as was found for ellipses and ellipsoids.
+For moderately elongated spherocylinders, we will find that the unconstrained (to quadratic order) modes are sliding modes, consisting primarily of translations of isolated particles along the spherocylinder axis, rather than rotations.